patriziawatlington/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 There is always something new to learn, so be open to growth and improvement.

+# 2023-12-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or features.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you stay on track.